Year over year, globally exported garlic declined by -14.8% compared to $3.14 billion during 2021.

 Remarkable for its sharp and pungent taste resembling horse radish or minced onions combined with chives, garlic is a popular seasoning ingredient.
 Raw or cooked garlic cloves are also used for medicinal purposes in many cultures.

-The world’s 5 biggest exporters of garlic are mainland China, Spain, Argentina, Netherlands, and France.
-Collectively, those 5 major suppliers earned 91.4% of revenues earned for garlic sold on international market during 2021.
-Such a high percentage indicates a concentrated cohort of garlic suppliers.
+The world’s 5 biggest exporters of garlic are mainland China, Spain, Argentina, Netherlands and France.
+Collectively, those 5 major suppliers earned 90.9% of revenues earned for garlic sold on international markets during 2022.
+Such a high percentage indicates an intensely concentrated cohort of garlic suppliers.

-From a continental perspective, countries in Asia sold just over two-thirds (67.6%) of the world’s garlic exports during 2021 with shipments valued at $2.09 billion.
-In second place were European exporters at 23.1% while 6.8% of global garlic shipments originated from Latin America excluding Mexico but including the Caribbean.
+From a continental perspective, countries in Asia sold over two-thirds (68.7%) of the world’s garlic exports during 2022 with shipments valued at $1.84 billion.
+In second place were European exporters at 21.1% while another 6.8% of global garlic shipments originated from Latin America excluding Mexico but including the Caribbean.